liskitaliangroup/lisk-js-autorebuilder/README.md

 ```
 /HOME DIRECTORY
-    /lisk-test
+    /lisk-main
     /lisk-js-autorebuilder
 ```

-In the lisk-test/main folder check if 127.0.0.1 is whitelisted in the forging section in the config.json
+In the lisk-main folder check if 127.0.0.1 is whitelisted in the forging section in the config.json

 Fore the autorebuilder do as follow: